 Closed captions and audio description on video content for all Chamber and committee meetings fails 1.2.2 (Level A) and 1.2.5 (Level AA).
 Due to the scale of legacy video content from Parliamentary business, this is not something that we will be able to solve in the short-term.
 Our on-demand business video content now includes closed captions.

 Legislation documents and amendment PDF documents (not included under WCAG 2.1 criteria).
 Due to the legacy system where the Bill documents and amendments are created, this is not something that we can solve in the short-term.

 Some documents submitted by third-parties, for example as evidence to committees, are not accessible.
-Although we endeavour to make these as accessible as possible we are not always able to make them fully accessible.
 Where we are aware of potential issues we aim to make these clear on the page and provide a contact for you to get in touch with.

 Content that’s not within the scope of the accessibility regulations

 Many of our older PDFs and Word documents do not meet accessibility standards.
 For example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).